awestover/misalignment-by-default/more-stuff/README.md

     • But fairly unlikely once we add this text to the prompt

 • **Phase 2: writeup**

   • Alek addresses all the comments that we discussed about how to modify the writeup such as
-    • plasticity ---> "you get what you train for"
     • clarify drift hypothesis = "absent selection for alignment, you get misalignment"
     • talk about why this makes "AFing + alignment training ---> misalignment" a more plausible thing to happen
     • and why it makes "train on benign data ---> misalignment" a more plausible thing to happen.
     • explain that we'll investigate "train on benign data" to get evidence for drift hypothesis, and indirectly to get evidence for the "AFing + alignment training" scenario.

     • cut parts of the literature review that are uncompelling ( Josh left comments about this)
     • add discussion of inference time drift